What do Justin Bieber, Shawn Mendes, Ryan Gosling, Drake, Ryan Reynolds, Nina Dobrev, Mathew Perry, Celine Dion, and Keanu Reeves have in common?

 Maclean’s Education System surveyed university senior administrators, faculty, and business people to get views on which universities in Canada have the best reputation based on three factors: highest quality, most innovative, and Leaders of Tomorrow.

-Below is a list of the top ten universities in Canada based on reputation as ranked by Maclean’s Education System.
+Below is a list of the top ten universities in Canada based on reputation as ranked by Maclean’s University Ranking System of 2025.

 Primarily undergraduate universities typically have fewer graduate students and programs.
 They also tend to be smaller.